Celebrities Who Have Died In 2017: Bill Paxton Sadly Adds To The Growing List

 “It is with heavy hearts we share the news that Bill Paxton has passed away due to complications from surgery.
 A loving husband and father, Bill began his career in Hollywood working on films in the art department and went on to have an illustrious career spanning four decades as a beloved and prolific actor and filmmaker.
 Bill’s passion for the arts was felt by all who knew him, and his warmth and tireless energy were undeniable.
 We ask to please respect the family’s wish for privacy as they mourn the loss of their adored husband and father.”

-By the end of January, the number of celebrity deaths was not overly high, but it was marked by some huge names which hit hard for many people.
+By the end of January, the number of celebrity deaths was not overly high, but it was marked by some huge names, which hit hard for many people.

 The losses of Mary Tyler Moore, Miguel Ferrer, Francine York, Peter Sarstedt, and William Peter Blatty were extremely hard to take.
 As the last month has gone on, the list of celebrity deaths has grown at a rate that has many fearing it will soon get to the level of 2016 and no-one wants that again.